 1. Overall Description:

 RAN2 would like to thank SA4 for the LS on RTP retransmission.
 RAN2 discussed the handling of RTP retransmissions and concluded that it may be beneficial for the RAN to be able to distinguish the source stream from the retransmission stream (e.g. to give a higher priority to the retransmission stream).
-From a RAN2 perspective, this only requires two separate QoS flows to be configured.
+From a RAN2 perspective, this only requires two separate QoS flows to be configured (one for the source stream and another one for the retransmission stream) and no new mechanisms are required.

 2. Actions: